-Over the last eight quarters, the Company has seen its corporate overhead expenses remain fairly consistent, with the exception of Q2 2014 through Q4 2014, which saw a significant increase in advertising and consulting fees due to the acquisition of properties and increased exploration of the Company's properties.
-In Q4 2015, the Company increased its spending on investor relations, filing fees, and share-based payments.
-The net income (loss) for the Company is significantly affected by share-based payments from the granting of options and deferred income tax recovery from the renunciation of flow through expenses.
+Over the last eight quarters, the Company has seen its corporate overhead expenses remain fairly consistent, with the exception of Q3 2014 through Q4 2014, which saw a significant increase in advertising and consulting fees due to the acquisition of properties and increased exploration of the Company's properties.
+In Q4 2015 through Q2 2016, the Company increased its spending on advertising and promotions, investor relations, and filing fees.
+The net income (loss) for the Company is significantly affected by share-based payments from the granting of options in Q3 2015 and deferred income tax recovery from the renunciation of flow through expenses in Q4 2015.
 In Q4 2015, the Company impaired \$2,003,037 of their exploration and evaluation assets.